 Figure 1: Fabrication sequence of porous gas diffusion electrodes and assembly MEA.

 With the assembly MEA developed, a single prototype hydrogen/oxygen PEM fuel cell was built.
 In order to achieve optimal humidification of reactant gas inlet (particularly hydrogen gas), a gas bubbling system in hot water was designed.
 Thus, hydrogen gas inlet was saturated with water vapor by passing through a hot water system specifically developed for that purpose (Figure 2).
 Hydrogen gas was humidified by bubbling through a water reservoir held at 90 °C and oxygen gas was supplied to the cathode at ambient temperature.
-A slight excess of reactant gases hydrogen and oxygen, with respect to the calculated by Faraday´s Law, was used [26].
+A slight excess of reactant gases hydrogen and oxygen, with respect to the calculated by Faraday’s Law, was used [26].